At a glance

-It’s not always easy for parents to get on the same page when raising a child with learning and thinking differences.
-When parents are divorced, there may be even more obstacles.
-These tips may help.
+It’s not always easy for the most well-meaning and intact sets of parents to get on the same page when raising a child who learns and thinks differently.
+But when parents are divorced or separated, there can be even more obstacles involved in managing a child’s day-to-day treatment plan.

 1. Be equally informed.